On the inclusion of non-concurrent controls in platform trials with an interim analysis

-As shown in Appendix \ref{app_bias}, $\tilde \theta_2$ is biased.
-Its marginal bias --that is, the expected bias when averaging over interim outcomes (Arm 1 stopping in the interim analysis and continuing to period 2)-- is given by:
+Since the inclusion of NCC data now stochastically depends on the interim outcome, $\tilde \theta_2$ is biased.
+As shown in Appendix \ref{app_bias}, its marginal bias --that is, the expected bias when averaging over interim outcomes (Arm 1 stopping in the interim analysis and continuing to period 2)-- is given by:

 where $\phi(x)$ is the probability density function of the standard normal distribution evaluated at $x$.
-Note that the bias does not depend on the strength of the time trend $\lambda$.
-It is not caused by the time trend but arises from the interim analysis.
+Note that the bias does not depend on the time trend function $f(t_j)$, as long as the randomization is independent of the entry times $t_j$ in each period, since the bias is not caused by the time trend but arises from the interim analysis.
 Moreover, conditional on the event that Arm 1 stops, $\tilde{\theta}_2$ is unbiased.
 This follows since, in this case, the treatment effect estimate in Arm 2 does not depend on the data from period 1.
 Hence, the bias of $\tilde \theta_2$ conditional on the event that Arm 1 continues is given by the marginal bias \eqref{eq_bias_marg} divided by the probability that Arm 1 continues:

-The extent of this bias depends on: the weight of the NCC data when Arm 1 continues, $\varrho$ (i.e., the preplanned sample sizes in Arm 1 and control); the futility boundary, $\alpha_1$; and the standardized effect size in Arm 1, $\theta_1 / (\sigma\sqrt{\frac{1}{n_{11}} + \frac{1}{n_{01}}})$.
+where $\Phi(x)$ is the cumulative distribution function of the standard normal distribution evaluated at $x$.
+The extent of this bias depends on: the weight of the NCC data when Arm 1 continues, $\varrho$ (i.e., the preplanned sample sizes in Arm 1 and control); the futility and efficacy boundaries, $\alpha_F$ and $\alpha_E$; and the standardized effect size in Arm 1, $\delta = \theta_1 / (\sigma\sqrt{\frac{1}{n_{11}} + \frac{1}{n_{01}}})$.
 The model-based estimator is biased under both the null and alternative hypotheses for Arm 1.
 However, the bias does not depend on the treatment effect in Arm 2, $\theta_2$.
 Note that under the null hypothesis for Arm 1 ($\theta_1 = 0$), \eqref{eq_bias_cond} simplifies to: